Anand-Analyst-05/Shield-Insurance-Analysis/README.md

 ## 🧠 Project Summary

-Shield Insurance had tons of raw data but lacked a single place to analyze customer behavior, regional performance, and sales trends.

-As part of my virtual internship with **AtliQ Technologies**, I built a pilot Power BI dashboard that transformed their messy data into a set of clear, interactive views.
+As part of my internship with **AtliQ Technologies**, I collaborated with Shield Insurance to design a Power BI dashboard that transformed raw data into actionable insights.
+The dashboard streamlined the analysis of customer behavior, sales trends, and regional performance, empowering Shield to make data-driven decisions efficiently.

 ### The goal?
 Help leadership make data-driven decisions faster by surfacing key customer and sales insights.